Robin Jeffrey (businessman)

 Robin Campbell Jeffrey (19 February 1939 – 4 November 2018) was a Scottish engineer and businessman, who became executive chairman of British Energy.

 Early life

 He was the son of Robert Jeffrey and Catherine Campbell McSporran.
 He attended Lenzie Academy and Kelvinside Academy, and studied for a BSc in Mechanical Engineering at the Royal College of Science and Technology (University of Strathclyde), where he was later a visiting professor, and a PhD at Pembroke College, Cambridge.

 Career

 Babcock & Wilcox

 1966–1979 Babcock and Wilcox Research Station, Renfrew.

 South of Scotland Electricity Board

 From 1980–88 he was the project manager for the design and construction of Torness Nuclear Power Station, which was delivered on time and to budget.

 Scottish Nuclear

 He was chief executive of Scottish Nuclear from 1992–1995.

 British Energy

 British Energy was formed in 1996 and he was deputy chairman from 1996–2001.
 He was chairman and chief executive of British Energy from June 2001 to November 2002.

+London Regional Transport

+Jeffrey was a non-executive board member of London Regional Transport.